yingyonghui/CommPath/README.md

 ***sample.marker*** : data frame of marker genes for each identity class, usually calculated by FindAllMarkers from [Seurat](https://satijalab.org/seurat/)

 ***gsva.mat*** : precomputed gsva scores for the example dataset
-#### marker gene鉴定
+#### Identification of marker ligands and receptors
-Firstly we're supposed to identify marker genes for each identity class of cells in the expression matrix. commpath provide **findLRmarker** to identify these markers by *t.test* or *wilcox.test*.
+Firstly we're supposed to identify marker ligands and receptors (ligands and receptors that are significantly highly expressed) for each identity class of cells in the expression matrix. commpath provide **findLRmarker** to identify these markers by *t.test* or *wilcox.test*.
 ```
-# to save time, we have pre-identified marker genes
+# to save time, we have pre-identified marker ligands and receptors
 # and saved it in the varible sample.marker
 expr.mat = sample.expr
 label = sample.label
-species = 'mmusculus'
 species = 'hsapiens'
 method = 'wilcox.test'
 sample.marker <- findLRmarker(expr.mat, label, species, method)
 ```

-#### LR关系鉴定
+#### Identification of ligand-receptor (L-R) associations
 ```
-# find significant LR pairs
+# find significant L-R pairs
 marker.dat = sample.marker
 logFC.thre = 0
 p.thre = 0.05